Information for WRS MS Students

 The master's final examination committee must consist of at least three members, including the advisor(s).
 All members appointed to the committee must meet the minimum standards established by the program and college.
 All members of the committee and the student must participate in the final examination.
 Committee members and/or the student may participate remotely as long as all conditions for participation in the examination are met.

 - At least two members (including the advisor) must be WRS faculty and be involved in research closely related to that of the student’s project.

-- The 3rd member must represent an area of emphasis outside that of the student’s research.
+- The 3rd member should represent another graduate faculty department and be from an area of emphasis outside that of the student’s research.
 If the student has a declared minor(s), the outside member must be from the minor field(s).
 This member may, however, be a member of the WRS faculty.

 Changes in committee membership may be made after filing the degree plan if approved by the Director of Graduate Studies (DGS) and the collegiate unit.